aqfaridi/higrit-legal-advisor/README.md

 # higrit-legal-advisor

-HiGrit is a blogging engine built on ruby on rails platform to organize and simplify legal search services.
+HiGrit is a blogging engine built on ruby on rails platform with postgres database to organize and simplify legal search services.

 Demo : http://infinite-earth-9525.herokuapp.com/